RT-640 Embedded HSM (Root of Trust)

-The Rambus RT-640 Embedded Hardware Security Module (formerly the CryptoManager RT-640) is a fully programmable, ISO-26262 ASIL-B hardware security core offering security by design for automotive applications.
-It protects against a wide range of failures such as permanent, transient and latent faults and hardware and software attacks with state-of-the-art anti-tamper and security techniques.
+The Rambus RT-64x Embedded Hardware Security Module (Root of Trust) family are fully programmable, ISO 26262 ASIL-B and ASIL-D hardware security cores offering security by design for automotive applications.
+They protect against a wide range of failures such as permanent, transient and latent faults and hardware and software attacks with state-of-the-art anti-tamper and security techniques.

 As the connected nature of automobiles evolves, device architects face a growing array of emerging security threats.
 Whether V2X, ADAS, infotainment, or other application, one constant in automotive design is the need for an embedded hardware security module-based security implementation.
 The Rambus RT-640 is the ideal security co-processor for automotive uses.
 Built on a custom 32-bit RISC-V siloed and layered secure co-processor, along with dedicated secure memories, the RT-640 features a number of high-capability cryptographic accelerators like AES (all modes), HMAC-SHA-2 (all modes), RSA up to 4096 bits, ECC up to 521 bits, a NIST-compliant Random Bit Generator, and Fast DMA capability.